ltebean/IAPDemo/README.md

   }
 }
 ```
-If the transactionId is in the response, then it's a valid transaction, we then insert a record into the transaction table.
+If the transactionId is in the response, then it's a valid transaction, we then insert a record into the transaction table, and tell client it's okay, then, client can clear the saved transaction id.

+If there's something wrong with the server.
+The client should provide a retry mechanism to verify the saved transaction.